Singing Materials: Initial experiments in applying sonification to phonon spectra: Case studies

 \subsection{Mass difference}

 The second case study explores the effect of the mass difference between atomic species on the phonon DOS.
 Insight can be gained from the textbook example of a one-dimensional diatomic chain, in which alternating light and heavy atoms give rise to two distinct phonon branches \cite{Dove1993}.
 As the mass ratio increases, the separation between these branches widens, leading to the formation of a phonon band gap.
 This behaviour motivates the use of the separation between species-resolved phonon band centres as a proxy for the mass difference in real materials.
 In practice, this is again a simplification, as bonding character and the exact structural configuration also influence the phonon spectrum.
 Table~\ref{table:materials} shows that the presence or absence of a phonon gap is strongly associated with the mass ratio across this set of materials.
 Boron arsenide (BAs) provides a clear example, where the large mass ratio between B and As leads to a pronounced separation in the PDOS (Figure \ref{fig:BAs_dos}).
-In contrast, magnesium oxide (MgO), with a smaller mass ratio, exhibits no seperation.
+In contrast, magnesium oxide (MgO), with a smaller mass ratio, exhibits no separation.
 A more complex case is the ternary material strontium titanate (SrTiO$_3$); here, both mass differences and variations in bonding character contribute to the observed vibrational structure.
 Following the mappings in Table \ref{table:mappings}, we expect the audio representations of materials with a larger mass difference to have a larger separation in frequencies.